MacBook Pro: Retina (2012–2016)

 The initial 2012 models include Intel's third-generation Core i7 processors (Ivy Bridge microarchitecture).
 In February 2013, Apple improved the specs and lowered some of the models' prices.
-Apple again updated the line on October 22, 2013, to include Intel's 4th generation Haswell processors with Iris Graphics, and 802.11ac Wi-Fi.
-The chassis of the 13-inch version was slightly slimmed to 0.71 in to match the 15-inch model.
-The lower-end 15-inch model only included integrated graphics while the higher-end model continued to include a discrete Nvidia graphics card in addition to integrated graphics.
+Apple again updated the line on October 22, 2013, to include Intel's fourth-generation Haswell processors with Iris Graphics, and 802.11ac Wi-Fi.
+The chassis of the 13 in version was slightly slimmed to 0.71 in to match the 15 in model.
+The lower-end 15 in model only included integrated graphics while the higher-end model continued to include a discrete Nvidia graphics card in addition to integrated graphics.
 Support for 4K video output via HDMI was added but limited the maximum number of external displays from three to two.

-In 2014, Apple updated the lineup to improve the specs, including more RAM as standard: 8GB for the 13-inch model and 16GB for the 15-inch.
+In 2014, Apple updated the lineup to improve the specs, including more RAM as standard: 8 GB for the 13 in model and 16 GB for the 15 in.

-On March 9, 2015, the 13-inch model was updated with Intel 5th generation Broadwell-U processors with Iris 6100 graphics, faster flash storage (based on PCIe 2.0 × 4 technology), LPDDR3 RAM with higher clock speeds (upgraded from 1600MHz to 1866MHz), increased battery life (extended to 10 hours), and a Force Touch trackpad.
-On May 19, 2015, 15-inch model added Force Touch and changed the GPU to AMD Radeon R9 M370X, SSD based on PCIe 3.0 × 4 technology, the battery life was extended to 9 hours, and the rest of the configuration remained unchanged.
+On March 9, 2015, the 15 in model was updated with Intel fifth-generation Broadwell-U processors with Iris 6100 graphics, faster flash storage (based on PCIe 2.0 × 4 technology), LPDDR3 RAM with higher clock speeds (upgraded from 1600 MHz to 1866 MHz), increased battery life (extended to 10 hours), and a Force Touch trackpad.
+On May 19, 2015, 15 in model added Force Touch and changed the GPU to AMD Radeon R9 M370X, SSD based on PCIe 3.0 × 4 technology, the battery life was extended to nine hours, and the rest of the configuration remained unchanged.
 The higher-end 15-inch model also added support for dual-cable output to displays.
-The 15-inch models were released with the same Intel Haswell-H processors and Iris Pro graphics as the 2014 models due to a delay in shipment of newer Broadwell-H quad-core processors.
+The 15 in models were released with the same Intel Haswell-H processors and Iris Pro graphics as the 2014 models due to a delay in shipment of newer Broadwell-H quad-core processors.

-Apple continued to sell the 15-inch 2015 model until July 2018.
+Apple continued to sell the 15 in 2015 model until July 2018.

-In June 2019, Apple announced a worldwide recall for certain 2015 15" MacBook Pro computers after receiving at least 26 reports of batteries becoming hot enough to produce smoke and inflict minor burns or property damage.
+In June 2019, Apple announced a worldwide recall for certain 2015 15 in MacBook Pro computers after receiving at least 26 reports of batteries becoming hot enough to produce smoke and inflict minor burns or property damage.
 The problem affected some 432,000 computers, mostly sold between September 2015 and February 2017.
 The company asked customers to stop using their computers until Apple could replace the batteries.